 When I began learning to draw in June 2015, I was too embarrassed to show my scribbles to anyone.
 A few weeks later, though, I was beginning to see some progress, and I shared my excitement with my husband.

 “Just think,” he told me.
-“By Christmas time you’ll be able to illustrate your own cards.”
+“By Christmas time you’ll be able to draw your own cards.”

 Although I doubted it, his words proved to be true.
-I could have drawn a scene for our holiday cards last year.
-I didn’t do it because I was still working only in graphite, charcoal, and conte.
-Christmas deserved a little more color.
+My first cards were quite simple.
+I was working only in graphite and charcoal, so Christmas wasn’t too colorful.

 Now that I’ve spent most of 2016 working with colored pencils, pastels, watercolors, and oils, I knew that I definitely wanted to create a little card to share with all my online friends.